-I think it is important to mention that what you are seeing and hearing is just warm water vapor being emitted when they exhale.
+It is essential to mention that what you are seeing and hearing is just warm water vapor emitted when they exhale.
 If the conditions are right, sometimes you will see a rainbow.

-A blue whales’ spout is very tall and straight and can reach heights of over 35 feet and hangs in the air longer than any other whale.
-Because of this it that much easier to find them when looking towards the horizon.
+A blue whale’s spout is very tall and straight, can reach heights of over 35 feet, and hangs in the air longer than any other whale.
+Because of this, it is that much easier to find them when looking towards the horizon.

 Blue Whales!
 Here, There, Everywhere!

-These two sailboats were so very fortunate to have an up close and personal meeting with several of the blue whales.
+These two sailboats were very fortunate to have an up close and personal meeting with several blue whales.

 Short-Beaked Common Dolphin

 Another great surprise that awaited us on this beautiful day was a large pod of short-beaked common dolphins.
-I was able to lean forward on the bow while the captain was driving the vessel on the slower side.
+I could lean forward on the bow while the Captain drove the vessel on the slower side.

 A Little Extra Whale Watching Fun

 So, seeing that the vessel is small and easy to maneuver, the Captain surprised us by taking us close to Crystal Cove.
-The water was so clear!
-You could almost see all the way down to the bottom.
+The water was so clear, and you could almost see down to the bottom.

-If you look closely, there are several harbor seals on the rocks under the bluffs.
+If you look closely, several harbor seals are on the rocks under the bluffs.
 The Captain mentioned that this is the only spot where you can find harbor seals in Orange County.
-On a side note, in San Diego harbor seals are quite common in La Jolla!
+On a side note, in San Diego, harbor seals are quite common in La Jolla!

-I am not going to lie, when the Captain started to go near the shore, I panicked a bit.
-But the RIB was very easy to maneuver, and the Captain knew what he was doing, so now I feel a bit ashamed in panicking at all.
+I will not lie; when the Captain started to go near the shore, I panicked a bit.
+But the RIB was easy to maneuver, and the Captain knew what he was doing, so I felt ashamed for panicking.

-After checking out the harbor seals we looked over to our left and there were a few Pacific bottlenose dolphins!
-They stayed a good distance away from us and dove deep once we approached.
+After checking out the harbor seals, we looked to our left, and there were a few Pacific bottlenose dolphins!
+They stayed a reasonable distance from us and dove deep once we approached.
 Wow!
 How lucky we were!

 Zooming Back to the Harbor

-As I mentioned earlier, the boat ride was almost just as exciting as seeing all of the marine mammals.
-To be honest, I could stay out all day long!
+As I mentioned earlier, the boat ride was almost as exciting as seeing all marine mammals.
+I could stay out all day long!